vuejs/v2.vuejs.org/src/v2/cookbook/dockerize-vuejs-app.md

 > It is powerful enough for production usage, but it's simple and hackable enough to be used for testing, local development, and learning.

-Nevertheless, for realistically complex production use cases, it may be wiser to stand on the shoulders of some giant like [NGINX](https://www.nginx.com/) or [Apache](https://httpd.apache.org/) and that is exactly what we are going to do next: we are about to leverage NGINX to serve our Vue.js app because it is considered to be one of the most performant and battle-tested solutions out there.
+Nevertheless, for realistically complex production use cases, it may be wiser to stand on the shoulders of some giant like [nginx](https://www.nginx.com/) or [Apache](https://httpd.apache.org/) and that is exactly what we are going to do next: we are about to leverage nginx to serve our Vue.js app because it is considered to be one of the most performant and battle-tested solutions out there.

-Let's refactor our `Dockerfile` to use NGINX:
+Let's refactor our `Dockerfile` to use nginx:

  ```docker
 # build stage